Chandru-Manivannan/Cyclistic_Data_Analysis_R/README.md

 ### Data

 The data is chosen from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 Recent 12 months data are chosen.
 Data follows ROCCC (Reliable, Original, Comprehensive, Current, and Cited).

+### Code and Conclusions

+Access the Report.R file for complete R code used for this case study and Report.Rmd for Visuals and conlusions.